The Dream of Gerontius – Edward Elgar

 Our orchestra will comprise over 65 professional orchestral players and the overall performance will be completed by the extraordinarily talented and already internationally acclaimed young soloists:

 Tickets available at www.nch.ie with prices starting at €29.50.
-Discounts available also.
+10% discount available for tickets purchased before the 17th March.